-Refer to Figure 88 on page 69, and complete the following steps to make the proper wiring connections:
+Refer to Figure 88 on page 102, and complete the following steps to make the proper wiring connections:

+WARNING!
 Cable entries of an approved flameproof design are required.
-These must be installed installation category achieved.
+These must be installed according to the manufacturer's instructions.
+The choice of cable entry devi ce may limit the overall installation category achieved.

-Note: If installation of the cable entry device is only partially complete, Panametrics recommends tagging the device to ensure the safety of subsequent users.
+- 1. Install the first cable entry device in accordance with the manufacturer's instructions. - Note: If installation of the cable entry device is only partially complete, Panametrics recommends tagging the device to ensure the safety of subsequent users. - a.

-- a.
 Thread the cable gland entry body into the XMO2 port closest to the terminal blocks. - b.
-Route the 4-wire power/analog output cable through the cable gland as shown in Figure 89 below. - After terminating the shield as shown, assemble the three gland pieces together and tighten the gland to secure the cable and the shield.

-The cable shield must be terminated in the cable gland as shown in Figure 89 below.
+Route the 4-wire power/analog output cable through the cable gland as shown in Figure 89 below. - c.
+After terminating the shield as shown, assemble the three gland pieces together and tighten the gland to secure the cable and the shield. - IMPORTANT: The cable shield must be terminated in the cable gland as shown in Figure 89 below.

-Figure 89: Proper cable gland assembly (Panametrics p/n 419-215)
+Figure 89: Proper Cable Gland Assembly (Panametrics p/n 419-215)